OutCode-Software/jetpackCompose-Components/README.md

-#Navigation drawer example/ reusable
+# Navigation drawer example/ reusable

-##steps to use this component
+## steps to use this component
 1. Copy and paste CustomNavDrawer.kt file
-2. Create navigation item list itemsList.add(
+2. Create navigation item list
-     NavigationDrawerItem(
-     image = painterResource(id = R.drawable.ic_launcher_foreground),
-     label = "Payments",

-            itemClick = {

-            }
-     )
-     )
-    here itemClick will invoke here after item is clicked you can add your desired destination from here
+    _here itemClick will invoke here after item is clicked you can add your desired destination from here_
 3. Copy this code to add nav drawer on desired screen